As an example of how problematic a literal interpretation may be, consider the fifth bowl plague:

 A criticism against literal interpretations is that it does not ask what something means.
 It therefore often fails to grasp the real meaning and therefore fails to benefit from the message in the text.

 For example, a literal interpretation does not ask what the throne of the Beast is, and therefore often explains the end-time conflict as military in nature, which is inconsistent with the general message of the Bible.
-The war on earth is a continuation of the war in heaven (12:7).
+The war on earth is a continuation of the war in heaven (Rev 12:7).
 It revolves around much bigger issues than simply who is physically the strongest.
-Jesus overcame by being a lamb (5:6).
+Jesus overcame by being a lamb (Rev 5:6).
 He asked: “Or do you think that I cannot appeal to My Father, and He will at once put at My disposal more than twelve legions of angels?”
-(Mat 26:53)
+(Matt 26:53)

-The war in heaven is a war of words: “the accuser of our brethren … he who accuses them before our God day and night” (12:10).
+The war in heaven is a war of words: “the accuser of our brethren … he who accuses them before our God day and night” (Rev 12:10).

 Similarly, the war we are involved in is not physical in nature; it a war between good and evil.
-Jon Paulien talks about a surface current – the military language of the book – and an under-current.
+Jon Paulien talks about a surface current – the military language of the book – and an undercurrent.
 We need to look past the surface current to understand the true nature of this conflict.
-God has all power in the universe, but He was not able to open the book (5:3).
+God has all power in the universe, but He was not able to open the book (Rev 5:3).
 For a discussion of the true nature of this was, see:

 MOST symbolic interpretations are wrong, but a consistently literal interpretation is ALWAYS wrong.